Free Training

 -

-Export the private key for the user's GPG interface.
+Export the User's Private Subkey: Export the private key associated with the user's GPG interface.

 gpg --armor --export-secret-key SUB_KEY_ID